evangipson/midio/README.md

 # midio
+midio is a web-based generative synthesizer "radio" which uses the [Web Audio API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API) and [TypeScript](https://www.typescriptlang.org/) to create tones of varying lengths and intervals based on some user input (which lives in a control panel) and internal logic, defined in the source code.

+The user can either load up the page and just listen while midio generates an ever-evolving song for them, or turn autoplay off and click the colorful area that takes up most of the screen and experiment with the inputs to have some fun.

-midio started as a randomly generated sequence of MIDI notes based on a scale, then it was moved forward by my curiosity toward [functional programming](https://en.wikipedia.org/wiki/Functional_programming) and the [Web Audio API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API). midio will work really hard to generate you endlessly interesting audio on the fly.
+midio started as a randomly generated sequence of MIDI notes based on a scale, then it was moved forward by my curiosity toward [functional programming](https://en.wikipedia.org/wiki/Functional_programming) and the [Web Audio API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API).

 | midio Readme |
 |---|